glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/pilocytic_astrocytomas.md

 ## The Basic Picture

 Pilocytic astrocytoma is a relatively slow-growing glioma seen most often in children and young people.
-It can arise in several parts of the brain, including the cerebellum, optic pathway, hypothalamus and brain stem.
+It can arise in several parts of the brain, including the cerebellum, optic pathway, hypothalamus and brainstem.
 Its position is crucial: even a slow-growing tumour can cause serious harm by pressing on or growing around structures responsible for movement, vision, hormones or other essential functions.

 Historically, these tumours were described as “benign Grade I astrocytomas”.
 The word *benign* could be misleading.
 It described their microscopic appearance and relatively slow growth, but did not mean that the tumour was harmless or easy to treat.
 Abi’s experience makes that distinction painfully clear.